Strategic Marketing MSc – 2023 entry

 Academic year structure

-You'll study our course for two semesters, with four compulsory modules in Semester 1 and two compulsory and two optional modules in Semester 2.
+You'll study our course for two semesters.
 There is also a dissertation module on the full-time, part-time and full-time with placement pathways.

 Modules listed are indicative, reflecting the information available at the time of publication.
 Please note that modules may be subject to teaching availability, student demand and/or class size caps.